 Global Warming Controversy: Political vs. Scientific Debates

 We constantly seek understanding of what happens around us by observing, seeking patterns, and developing models or conceptual frameworks to explain our observations.
 Humans are very good at developing models that successfully explain our experiences often based on limited information.
 The lack of complete information often leads to the development of multiple models or ideas that can explain the same observations.
 Science controversies are usually about determining which model does the best job of explaining the observations.
-An example scientific debate from the past was about how to explain the day-night cycle of sunlight and darkness.
+An example of scientific debate from the past was about how to explain the day-night cycle of sunlight and darkness.
 There are several possible explanations or models that equally well explain why we have day and night.
 The day-night cycle could be due to the Earth rotating on its axis once per day changing which half of the Earth is in sunlight or the Earth could be stationary (non-rotating) and the Sun revolves around the Earth as was believed for most of human history.
 Both models can correctly predict the location of the Sun in the sky and clearly predict day and night.
-In order to distinguish between which model is correct, we must go beyond our observations of the day-night cycle and develop predictions of what else is implied by the different models.
-For the Earth spinning, we can predict that we should be able to observe the rotation with regards to another fixed object.
-A 19th century French physicist, Jean Benard Léon Foucault developed a device to act as such a “fixed” reference.
+In order to distinguish which model is correct, we must go beyond our observations of the day-night cycle and develop predictions of what else is implied by the different models.
+For the Earth spinning, we can predict that we should be able to observe the rotation with regard to another fixed object.
+A 19th-century French physicist, Jean Benard Léon Foucault developed a device to act as such a “fixed” reference.
 Foucault’s pendulum demonstrated the rotation of the Earth by observing the Earth rotating beneath the swinging pendulum.
-The pendulum swings in the same “fixed” direction while the Earth spins below it and conclusively demonstrated Copernicus’ idea of the Earth’s rotation opposed to the Sun’s revolution to explain the reason for day and night.
+The pendulum swings in the same “fixed” direction while the Earth spins below it and conclusively demonstrated Copernicus’ idea of the Earth’s rotation as opposed to the Sun’s revolution to explain the reason for day and night.
 (A Foucault pendulum is swinging every day at Griffith Observatory).
-Scientists develop models based on our understanding of physics, chemistry and biology that can explain the current observations and we test the models by making predictions that can be observed through an experiment, computer simulation or by further observations.
+Scientists develop models based on our understanding of physics, chemistry, and biology that can explain the current observations and we test the models by making predictions that can be observed through an experiment, computer simulation, or by further observations.
 Often there are multiple models that do a good job at explaining the limited observations, but as more observations are made and more experiments are conducted to refine our understanding of our observations, models are either discarded or modified – this is the nature of a scientific debate.

 With regards to global warming, there were two main competing scientific models: (1) the Earth’s climate undergoes natural variations due to a wide variety of factors including dynamical changes in the Earth’s orbit and hence the recent global warming (if real) is due to natural climate variability and (2) the current global warming is directly attributable to man-made emissions of greenhouse gases due to the use of carbon-based fuels.
-The implications of which model is correct has profound economic and societal impacts and therefore the debate is waged far outside scientific circles.
-Because of the heated partisan debate, Americans’ confusion of the science behind climate has deepened according to recent polls.
-The brouhaha over hacked email exchanges in the news the last few weeks has added to the deterioration of the tone of the debate just as the world’s governments convene in Copenhagen for discussions on the global response to climate change.
+The implications of which model is correct have profound economic and societal impacts and therefore the debate is waged far outside scientific circles.
+Because of the heated partisan debate, Americans’ confusion about the science behind climate has deepened according to recent polls.
+The brouhaha over hacked email exchanges in the news over the last few weeks has added to the deterioration of the tone of the debate just as the world’s governments convene in Copenhagen for discussions on the global response to climate change.
 Has our scientific understanding of which of the two models best explains the observations changed over the last few decades?
 Absolutely, the evidence that supports the anthropogenic or man-made causes of global warming has increased significantly.
 This includes correlations of concentrations of C02 in the atmosphere with global temperatures, development of validated computer simulations that are able to explain the most recent past and predict a warming planet due to CO2 emissions, and the disappearance of ice around the globe, especially the rapid decline of arctic sea ice, the loss of the Greenland and Antarctic ice sheets, and the disappearance of tropical glaciers such as those in Bolivia and on Mt.
 Kilimanjaro to name just a few solid lines of evidence that support the observation that global warming is occurring and the model that carbon-based energy systems are contributing to that warming.
 The first model has elements that are also correct (there is natural climate variability), but most of the natural climate change drivers that have been observed in the past do not act rapidly enough to explain the observed temperature changes in the last 100 years.
 The physics and chemistry of greenhouse warming is indisputable though all the details of how all the different parts of the climate system (atmosphere, oceans, biosphere, soil, ice) respond to increased warming and atmospheric CO2 are not known.
-So despite lack of complete certainty in how the climate system works, we have very good understanding of the fundamental science behind climate and all the scientific models predict that we are dramatically changing our climate that potentially could have significant impacts on society.
+So despite the lack of complete certainty in how the climate system works, we have a very good understanding of the fundamental science behind climate and all the scientific models predict that we are dramatically changing our climate which potentially could have significant impacts on society.
 As the tone of the debate becomes more and more heated, keep in mind much of the debate is political and economic and not scientific.
 The goal of those fighting for the status quo is to create artificial science controversies in order to delay any action.

 Mark Moldwin is a professor of Space Physics at UCLA and the University of Michigan and can be contacted at email@example.com